QuentinRa/blog.quentinra.dev/cybersecurity/red-team/tools/scanners/ports/nmap.md

 * `-oA`: store results

 As the port may be protected by a firewall, we may add stealth options and use firewall detection or by-pass techniques.

+⚠️ NMap uses banner grabbing or signature-based matching to identify the running services.
+It also good to cross-check as nmap may not have presented to us all information returned by a service.

+🔫 CTF notes, delayed banners may take 30 seconds before popping.
 </div></div>

 <hr class="sep-both">